sandrotonon/BATHWebComponents/docs/develop/Notizen.md

 The goal of web components is to reduce complexity by isolating a related group of HTML, CSS, and JavaScript to perform a common function within the context of a single page.

-### CSS style isolation
-There is no great way to componentize CSS natively in the platform today (though tools like Sass can certainly help).
-A component model must support a way to *isolate some set of CSS from another* such that the rules defined in one don’t interfere with the other.
-Additionally, component styles should apply only to the necessary parts of the component and nothing else.

 ## Accessebility - https://css-tricks.com/modular-future-web-components/
 Obviously when you're hiding markup in secret shadow DOM sandboxes the issue of accessibility becomes pretty important.
 Steve Faulkner took a look at accessibility in shadow DOM and seemed to be satisfied with what he found.